rogsme/yams.media/content/install/steps.md

 Choose your media service [jellyfin]:
 ```
-Select your preferred media service.
-Jellyfin is recommended for beginners.
+Jellyfin is great for beginners - it's what I recommend!
+But hey, they're all good choices.

-#### VPN Configuration
+#### VPN Setup
 ```bash
 Time to set up the VPN.
 Supported VPN providers: https://yams.media/advanced/vpn